improvedk/improve.dk/source/_posts/in-the-nick-of-time-band-aid-solution-for-umbraco/in-the-nick-of-time-band-aid-solution-for-umbraco.md

 image_8.png

-(Sorry for distorting the images – the site isn’t supposed to go completely public yet).
-For Xenu to find all the links on the site, you’ll have to make sure you’re using &lt;a href /&gt; tags.
+(Sorry for distorting the images – the site isn't supposed to go completely public yet).
+For Xenu to find all the links on the site, you'll have to make sure you're using &lt;a href /&gt; tags.
 I had to replace a couple of:

 ```html
 <div onclick="window.open('http://xyz.com')">